prthc/prthc/README.md

+`printf("Hello, World!");`

+## Hello World!

-I am a computing undergraduate student who has a genuine passion for technology and its capacity to make a positive difference in the world.
-With an unyielding motivation to coordinate the success of an organization within the technology industry while developing new skills and gaining real-world experience.
+Tech enthusiast in the making, on a mission to sprinkle a little magic into the world of 1s and 0s!
+Currently navigating the maze of algorithms as a computing undergrad.
+With an unyielding motivation to coordinate success within the technology industry while developing new skills and gaining real-world experience.

 # About Me